 But who am I to say something like that?
-I am not an environment scientist or an environmentalist; however, I am a global citizen that is concerned with what is going on today with our planet, something that threatens to destroy the future for our children and future generations.
+I am not an environmental scientist or an environmentalist; however, I am a global citizen that is concerned with what is going on today with our planet, something that threatens to destroy the future for our children and future generations.

-I say ignorant mind as the temperature fluctuates up and down erratically from year to year, so been hard to get an average picture and only in recent time scientists have discovered a pattern 0.01 degree per year.
+I say ignorant mind as the temperature fluctuates up and down erratically from year to year, so been hard to get an average picture and only in recent times scientists have discovered a pattern 0.01 degree per year.

 But if our temperature increases with 2 degrees from previous decades, we are in trouble, our ice packs and glaciers will melt, our sea level will rise and we will wake up with a jolt and wondered what happened.

-That is why we hear some scientist saying we do not have a problem; while other scientist says we are in dire straight.
+That is why we hear some scientist saying we do not have a problem; while other scientist says we are in dire straights.
 It seems that the scientist that say we do not have a problem has a short term view of the problems, and they are often funded by businesses such as oil companies to come up with these predictions.

 The two most interesting gases, which we can control, are carbon monoxide and methane.